The Intergroup Corporation

 How does INTG's valuation compare to its history?

-Insufficient historical valuation data exists yet for a confident percentile read on INTG.
+There is not enough historical valuation data yet for a confident percentile read on INTG.

 What is INTG's Smart Value Score?

-INTG's Smart Value Score is 37/100.
-The Smart Value Score is a proprietary WallStSmart metric blending growth quality, financial health, and valuation attractiveness into a single 0-100 read.
-Scores above 75 are rare and indicate strong multi-factor alignment.
+INTG's Smart Value Score is 46/100.
+It is a proprietary WallStSmart metric blending growth quality, financial health, and valuation into a single 0-100 read, and scores above 75 are rare, signaling strong multi-factor alignment.